This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Kontogoni Beach

-Situated in the heart of Elafonisos Town, Kontogoni is the most overlooked of all Elafonisos beaches, as it is near the port and very close to the main road.
-However, it’s perfect for the first and/or last swim of the day or while you’re waiting for the ferry.
+Situated in the heart of Elafonisos Town, Kontogoni is the most overlooked beach on Elafonisos, as it is near the port and close to the main road.

-Pavlopetri Beach is on the coast of Lakonia facing Elafonisos rather than on the island itself.
-Located a stone’s throw from Pounta Port, it’s super easy to visit either before taking the ferry to Elafonisos or on your way back from the island.
-Apart from crystal clear waters and endless stretches of golden sand, this beach offers visitors the unique opportunity to swim among the ancient ruins of the oldest submerged city in the world.
+Apart from crystal clear waters and endless stretches of golden sand, this beach offers visitors the unique opportunity to swim among the ancient ruins of the world’s oldest submerged city.

 The seabed between Pavlopetri Islet and the homonymous beach is dotted with an ancient settlement’s ruins dating back to 2800 BC.
 The remains of this ancient city are visible with basic snorkelling gear.

-The only thing that should keep you from marvelling at this underwater archaeological site is the weather.
-You should always consult the locals about when it’s safe to swim all the way to Pavlopetri Islet, as there are strong currents in the area.
 However, you don’t necessarily have to swim that far; you can always safely swim a few metres off the beach and still get a glimpse of some of the ancient remains.

 11 Comments